CoregoLabs/Proposal/README.md

 **Region NFT Contract**
 To create a marketplace on a contracts parachain, we'll need an NFT region contract.
 We'll use the openbrush library to simplify development, as it will only require a few adjustments.

+TODO: Should I add the in-depth details how cross-chain region transfers will work?

+#### Data Dashboard

+Corego's Data Dashboard is a central hub for users, offering essential insights and real-time market data.
+With a user-friendly interface, it provides context, data from the Coretime chain, market information, and other useful insights.
+This empowers users to make informed decisions, whether they are buying or selling coretime or performing other operations.

+We have divided the data dashboard into four sections.

+**1. Constants**
+Displaying configuration constants to the user is be highly beneficial, giving them a more comprehensive macro understanding of the system.

+For instance, by tracking the volume of coretime channeled into the Instantaneous Coretime Pool, we can gauge the prevailing demand for coretime.
+Delving deeper, we could measure pool payouts and determine a ratio comparing the volume of coretime sold in the pool to the volume deposited.
+Such metrics, among others, would provide invaluable information.

+Data shown in the constants section:
+-   Interlude Period Length: Time during which the bulk sale is not active.
+-   Leadin Period Length: Time during which the sale price varies.
+-   Region length: The length of the regions available for purchase during the upcoming bulk sale.
+-   Cores Limit: The maximum number of cores that can be sold.
+-   Renewal Price Increase: The maximum price increase of a renewable region.

+**2. Coretime Chain**
+While we don't directly oversee the operations of the coretime chain, indexing data from the primary market can offer significant insights.

+Data
+-   Reserved Cores: Cores utilized by system parachains.
+-   Renewed Cores: Cores renewed by non-system parachains.
+-   Leases: Number of leases.
+-   Current Bulk Sale Period: Ongoing period of bulk sale.
+-   Bulk Sale Offerings: Number of cores offered in the bulk sale.
+-   Bulk Sale Transactions: Number of cores sold.
+-   Unassigned Regions: Total number of regions without assignments.
+-   Assigned Regions: Total number of regions with assignments.
+-   Region Status: Number of finalized and provisional regions.
+-   Leadin Period Price Trend: Continuous decrease in bulk coretime price.
+-   Post-Leadin Coretime Price: Price after the leadin period.
+-   Core Utilization: Percentage of utilized cores (with a graph for time-based visualization).
+-   Region Utilization: Percentage of utilized regions (with a graph for time-based visualization).
+-   Instantaneous Pool Data
+-   Contributor Input: Circle graph showcasing contributor-provided and system-provided bits, akin to the income graph on the dotreasury website.
+-   Coretime Purchases: Volume purchased during a specific time frame.
+-   Pending Payouts: Unclaimed payouts, reminiscent of the 'to be awarded' data on the dotreasury website.
+TODO: should we mention dotreasury?

+**3. Market**
+As the secondary market expands with increasing user transitions, it becomes crucial to index pertinent data.

+For instance, by tracking daily, weekly, or other periodic purchases and sales, users can gain a clearer understanding of coretime's price trends.
+Moreover, real-time indexing of coretime's price can offer immediate insights.
+Such data indexing could pave the way for aggregators to present users with diverse liquidity options across multiple coretime markets akin to the 1inch protocol.
+TODO: Should we mention 1inch?

+Data
+-   Regions on sale (for a specified period)
+-   Monthly Regions Sold (with future potentials for a ratio - (sold/on sale)).
+-   Purchases: Number for a specified period (day, week, etc.).
+-   Market Dominance: Share of secondary market.
+-   Trading Volume: For a specified period in USD and DOT.
+-   Total Transactions: Made between unique active wallets and contracts.
+-   Total Users: Registered users with at least one market transaction.
+-   Monthly Active Users: Registered users with at least one monthly transaction.
+-   Average Price Per Timeslice: With a graph depicting data over time in USD and DOT.
+-   Regions flowing in and out of the parachain where Corego is deployed.

+**4. Tooling**

+As outlined earlier, users have an array of tools at their disposal to modify their regions.
+Compiling data on these modifications, such as the number of interlaced or partitioned regions at any given moment, can offer robust insights into market activity and specialization.

+Data:
+*The number of occurrences during a specified time period:*
+1. Partitioning
+2. Interlacing
+3. Assignments
+4. Transfers